 ADHD Testing for Adults

-ADHD testing involves a comprehensive psychoeducational assessment in order to gain a solid understanding of your cognitive strengths and needs, explore and rule out other possible explanations that can mimic inattentive or impulsive behaviour, and evaluate for possible co-exisiting conditions such as learning disabilities.
-The end result of a psychoeducational assessment is a one-on-one feedback session with you to discuss the findings, a plan to help improve your functioning and move forward, and a comprehensive formal report containing your test results, diagnostic impressions, and relevant recommendations tailored to you.
-When an assessment indicates the presence of ADHD and/or a learning disability, then strategies and accommodations can be identified that will help reduce barriers to your success in post-secondary school or help you advocate for reasonable accommodations in your workplace.
+An assessment can help determine if ADHD is a condition interfering with your success.
+A comprehensive evaluation will clarify your cognitive strengths and needs, executive functioning (e.g., organization, sustained attention, regulation of alertness, etc), explore other possible explanations that can mimic inattentive or impulsive behaviour, and will evaluate for possible co-exisiting conditions such as learning disabilities which frequently co-occur.
+The end result of an assessment is a comprehensive formal report containing your test results, diagnostic impressions, and relevant recommendations that informs a plan to improve your functioning and help you achieve your goals.
+If an assessment indicates the presence of ADHD and/or a learning disability, then strategies and accommodations can be formally identified that can help reduce barriers to your success in post-secondary or help you advocate for reasonable accommodations in your workplace.